H4PE0N/Competitive-Programming/Functions-Testing-Bootup/README.md

 Here is a list of all the folders and  what  they  contain:

 * Functions-Testing-Bootup-1: Integer Arrays
-* Functions-Testing-Bootup-2: Matrices
+* Functions-Testing-Bootup-2: Integer Matrices
 * Functions-Testing-Bootup-3: Integer Hash-maps
 * Functions-Testing-Bootup-4: Strings
 * Functions-Testing-Bootup-5: Binary Strings
-* Functions-Testing-Bootup-6: Statistics, Probability
+* Functions-Testing-Bootup-6: Statistics
 * Functions-Testing-Bootup-7: Binary Operations
 * Functions-Testing-Bootup-8: Integers
-* Functions-Testing-Bootup-9: Sentences
+* Functions-Testing-Bootup-9: String Sentences

 Made by Roy Hampus Fridholm
 </pre>